OpenNews/srccon-power/childcare.md

 ## Logistics

 Childcare will take place at the conference hotel, which is a few blocks away from the conference venue.
 Registration will open soon.
 There&rsquo;s an option on the call for participation form to tell us you&rsquo;d like more information when registration opens, or you can [email us](mailto:srccon@opennews.org) anytime.
-You can also [learn more about KiddieCorp&rsquo;s staffing](https://www.kiddiecorp.com/staffselect.html) and [security procedures](https://www.kiddiecorp.com/security.html).
+You can [register now](https://www.jotform.com/KiddieCorp/srcconwinterkids) and [learn more about KiddieCorp&rsquo;s staffing](https://www.kiddiecorp.com/staffselect.html) and [security procedures](https://www.kiddiecorp.com/security.html).